Pros and Cons of Changing Jobs: Is It Time for a Career Shift?

 The Possibility of Regret

 It is easy to assume that a new job will solve all your career frustrations.
-However, some people find that the issues they were hoping to leave behind follow them to the next role.
+However, some people find that the good news is the issues they were hoping to leave behind follow them to the next rental application or type of loan role.
 Researching a company’s reputation, speaking to current employees, and setting realistic expectations can help you avoid disappointment.

 How to Decide If It’s Time to Change Jobs